waiwera/waiwera/install/README.md

 `ansible-playbook /ansible/install.yml`

 This command builds and installs dependencies.
 Waiwera will build to a users home directory by default.
-You can us extra variables to change some parameters.
+You can use extra variables to change some parameters.

 `ansible-playbook /ansible/install.yml -e "base_dir=/home/user/waiwera"`